Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Operations: $8K (10%)

-Overhead: $5K (6%) Total costs: $53K (63%)
+Total costs: $53K (63%)

-Profit: $84K - $53K = $31K monthly
+Profit: $84K - $53K = $31K/month

 Profit margin: $31K ÷ $84K = 36.9%

-Annual take-home: $31K × 12 = $372K yearly
+Annual take-home: $31K × 12 = $372K/year

 Luna made $112K revenue but kept $23K (20.5% margin).

-Rafael made $84K revenue but kept $31K (37% margin)
+Rafael made $84K revenue but kept $31K (37% margin).

-Rafael earned $8K more per month ($96K more per year) despite a 25% lower revenue.
+Rafael earned $8K more per month ($96K/year) despite 25% lower revenue.

 That’s the cost of optimizing for revenue instead of profit.